One more dies of corona in Rajshahi Division - Countryside - observerbd.com

 |

-Meanwhile, 14 more people have contracted the virus in the division in the last 24 hours, taking the total virus cases to 25,209 in the division.
+Meanwhile, 19 more people have contracted the virus in the last 24 hours, taking the total virus cases to 25,228 in the division.

 Apart from this, 14 people died in Chapainawabganj, 26 in Naogaon, 12 in Natore, 10 in Joypurhat, 17 in Sirajganj and 11 in Pabna districts.